 On a brisk Saturday morning in 1985, the stars were aligned.
-Riders, handlers, and horses were scurrying around the grounds in Sunland, CA as the Competitive Endurance Ride was about to open.
-While a 12-year-old, dirty blonde young equestrian warmed up her equine partner, Rosie, and headed to the Vet Check station…her mother was immediately distracted and all consumed by something else, entirely.
+Riders, handlers, and horses were scurrying around the grounds in Sunland, CA as the AERC 50 Mile Endurance Ride was about to open.
+While a 12-year-old, blonde equestrian warmed up her equine partner, Rosie, and headed to the Vet Check station…her mother was immediately distracted and all consumed by something else, entirely.

 In a round pen, twirling, bucking, snorting and floating on air was the most spectacular creature Ms. Vida had ever seen.
 The dark grey dapples matched the glossy black sheen of his flowing mane and heightened tail.
-Normally she would have been focused on her talented young daughter, but this grand display of beauty moved her.
+Normally she would have been focused on her young daughter competing today, but this grand display of beauty moved her.
 She then realized who this majestic horse was!
-As part of the Western States Trail Foundation, proceeds from this distinguished event were also to benefit trails in the region that had been devoured in the sweeping wildfires that year.
-This stunning animal was the high dollar 4 yr. old Arabian from the renowned Ventura Farms that was being auctioned off as part of this effort.
+This breathtaking creature was the 4 yr. old Arabian gelding, donated by Ventura Farms, that was being auctioned off as part of the “Save The Trails” effort.
+Recent wildfires had ravaged the hills in and around Sunland and the proceeds from this raffle would help to pay for trail repairs and improvements.
 It was well known that renowned Endurance rider/trainer, Boyd Zontelli, had hand-picked this young horse for the auction in hopes of winning him, for himself!

 Vida literally became obsessed.
 A type of energy pulsed through her veins.
 “We must enter that raffle, now!
 I am going to win that horse, I know it!” she exclaimed to her husband.
 He tried to calm her down, as she was sounding somewhat hysterical at this point and he was trying to concentrate on his daughter going into the vet check.
 Vida was relentless, insisting that they buy the tickets that instant, instead of ‘getting around to it.’
 All Vida could do was envision BOTH horses in their two-horse trailer being hauled back to their farm…Rosie’s light grey coat with black strands in her tail, making a perfectly matched pair.
 Her husband quickly pulled out a crumpled $20 bill to pacify Vida with the purchase of five tickets.